SaifuliAnna/HelpAssistance/README.md

-# HelpMe-project
+# HelpAssistance
-The project **HelpMe-Assistance** - is your personal CLI assistant.
+The project **HelpAssistance** - is your personal CLI assistant.
 AddressBook, NoteBook, CleanFolder -  in one App.

 ## Table of contents
 * [General info](#general-info)